micmejia/bible-dump/AMPC/Daniel/Dan 11.md

-Then a [^a]mighty [warlike, threatening] king shall arise who shall rule with great dominion and do according to his [own] will.
+Then a mighty [warlike, threatening] king shall arise who shall rule with great dominion and do according to his [own] will.